mrsarm/django-coleman/README.rst

 * Optionally, you can use Django Coleman along with `Django Coleman Viewer <https://github.com/mrsarm/tornado-dcoleman-mtasks-viewer>`_ to allows users to follow the orders.
+* Pytest with some tests as example and code coverage reports configured.
 * Ready to use "production" configurations as reference.

 .. image:: docs/source/_static/img/django-coleman.png